Heidistein/panjerd3/README.md

 ## The layout of the datasource.
 ### Basics
-There are two imporant things on the datasource, called the PANTENNA (Panjerd Antenna, because this seems logic).
+There are three imporant things on the datasource, called the PANTENNA (Panjerd Antenna, because this seems logic).
 - adverts   -- This contains the text adverts on the screen
 - stations  -- The music commercials and news goes here.
+- intro.mp3 -- The first song that is played after startup.

 The USB drive needs to have a LABEL that is exactly PANTENNA